As a salesperson or sales manager, you and your team make outbound sales calls for one reason – to close deals.

 Don’t expect your prospect to replay the message.
 Instead, reduce friction by repeating your contact information at a slower tempo.

-“Hi, this is Sally Jones from XYZ Company.
+“Hi (prospect's name), this is Sally Jones from XYZ Company.
 We recently worked with Mark’s Cafe and John’s Pizza in Boston on a referral strategy that brought over 50% more diners to their restaurants in the last month.
 It’s easy to set up and could help you generate similar results with little effort each month.
 If you could give me a call back at 555-555-1212, I’d like to ask you a few questions about your restaurant to see if this program would be a good fit.
 Again, my name is Sally Jones and you can reach me at 555-555-1212.
 I look forward to hearing from you!”

-If you want to have a successful and professional voicemail message, quickly offer a solution that addresses your prospect’s burning pain or desire.
+If you want to have a successful and professional voicemail messages, quickly offer a solution that addresses your prospect’s burning pain or desire.
 Then, make it easy for them to take your well-defined action to make their life better.